znamlab/MAPseq_processing/README.md

 If there are errors in registration due to deformed image/bad stitching go to either Correctingbadstitching.m (where you need to select the badly stitched frames within the image and select a point that is continuous on the slice, do this iteratively if you want multiple frames, then repeat the aligning script).
 For Point_alignment.m you just need to select the same regions in each image so that it is manually aligned.

-Subsequently, data from registered slices (here, using QuickNI and VisuAlign software) is used for connecting ROI to brain region using the script (* still WIP, Slice_to_allen_CCF).
+Subsequently, data from registered slices (using QuickNI and VisuAlign software from NITRC.org) is used for connecting ROI to brain region using the script (* still WIP, Slice_to_allen_CCF).
 Here, registered input is in the form of json file with o, u, v 3d vectors and markers providing positional and non-linear transformation information.
 These data are used to transform each slice into allen ccf coordinates and extract coordinates, extended to 3d volumes from one slice to the next.

 For pre-processing MAPseq datasets, use the main.sh script to call individual python scripts that each do a different job (specified in the name e.g. aligning UMI's) and should be called in the following order:
 (1) sample_splitting.py